hyperstack-org/hyperstack/DOCS.md

   ...
 ```

->**Note on coding style:** In the Hyperloop documentation and tutorials we use uppercase HTML elements like `DIV` and `BUTTON` as we believe this makes for greater readability in the code; specifically with code highlighting.
+>**Note on coding style:** In the Hyperstack documentation and tutorials we use uppercase HTML elements like `DIV` and `BUTTON` as we believe this makes for greater readability in the code; specifically with code highlighting.
 If you do not like this you can use lowercase `div` and `button` instead.

 HTML such as `DIV, A, SELECT, OPTION` etc. each have a corresponding instance method that will render that tag.
 For all the tags the
 method call looks like this: